 Teachers from the Sensory Impairment Team work in school to support children, both with and without ECHP’s, who have vision or hearing impairment.
 The specialist teachers work directly with children where this is indicated on a statement.
 Class teachers plan alongside these specialist teachers who also attend and contribute to ILPP reviews.

-The SENCO/Assistant SENCO liaises frequently with a number of other outside agencies, for example:
+The SENCO liaises frequently with a number of other outside agencies, for example:

 Social Services